About Pioneer Expeditions

 3 Medium – 2-5 hours of activities per day, you will need an average level of fitness

-4 Difficult – 5-7 hours of activities per day, you will need more than a basic level of fitness
+4 Difficult – 5-7 hours of activities per day (or difficult terrains for shorter periods), you will need more than a basic level of fitness

 5 Very difficult – challenging activities for more then 7 hours per day.
 You will need to be fit!